Refinement in the Marketplace

 (Note: Models not shown to scale)

+The BMW GS series had a signature dual-lamp headlight system for years.
 The R1300GS breaks convention with a new headlight and an adaptive cruise control sensor mounted above it

-Some variation has occurred between the original iPhone and the iPhone 15 but the product has mainly stayed true to its core offering and user interface
+Some variation has occurred between the original iPhone and the iPhone 15, but the product has mainly stayed true to its core offering and user interface.